-It has always been commonly known that settings max_connections to an insanely high value is not too good for performance.
+It's commonly known that setting max_connections to an insanely high value is not too good for performance.
 Generations of system administrators have followed this rule.
-Just out of curiosity I thought I’d give it a try to see, which impact setting max_connections in PostgreSQL really has.
+Just out of curiosity I thought I'd give it a try to see which impact setting max_connections in PostgreSQL really has.

 Again we have used the same hardware to test: 8 AMD cores running at 4 Ghz, 16 GB of RAM, Ubuntu 12.04 as well as a Samsung 840 SSD.
 Benchmark was running on the box.